Skip to Content

 Spanish savory pastries on table.

-Typically it consists of toast, coffee, and juice, and despite being simple, it represents a huge part of typical life in Seville, and for those who aim to experience food in Seville from the local’s point of view, this meal creates the sense of belonging.
+For those who aim to experience food in Seville from the local’s point of view, this meal creates a sense of belonging.

 Travel Tip: Breakfast is a meal that deeply embodies the food culture across the whole Andalucía.